The USMLE® Prep

 What this wizard does:

-- Reads your NBME trend (rise, plateau, dip, or noisy).
+- Reads your NBME trend: rising, plateaued, dipping, or noisy.

-- Spots likely reasoning problems behind the numbers.
+- Connects the pattern to likely reasoning problems behind the score.

 What do your scores mean?